 London W2 7JU

-Cherie Booth is a leading barrister specialising in public law, human rights, employment and European Community law, arbitration and mediation.
+Cherie Booth is a leading barrister specialising in arbitration, mediation, public law, human rights, employment law and European Community law.
 She has appeared in a number of leading cases both at home and abroad.
 She is also a noted speaker on human rights and a staunch supporter of women's rights.

 Cherie studied law at the London School of Economics (LSE) and graduated with a First Class Degree in 1975.
 While studying for her Bar exams she also taught Law at the University of Westminster.
 Later Cherie came top of her year in her Bar examinations and was called to the Bar in 1976.
 Initially she was a general common law junior with a broad practice, including personal injury, crime and family.